ls1intum/thesis-template-typst/chapters/06/main.typ

 After the three tasks, we asked the students if they would rate their experience as satisfactory, in what ways they enjoyed the communication feature, and if they have suggestions to improve the experience.
 We therefore differentiate between the functionality and the usability of a feature.

-== Objectives
+== Objectives <ev-objectives>

-#rect(
+// #rect(
-  width: 100%,
+//   width: 100%,
-  radius: 10%,
+//   radius: 10%,
-  stroke: 0.5pt,
+//   stroke: 0.5pt,
-  fill: yellow,
+//   fill: yellow,
-)[
+// )[
-  Note: Derive concrete objectives / hypotheses for this evaluation from the general ones in the introduction.
+//   Note: Derive concrete objectives / hypotheses for this evaluation from the general ones in the introduction.
-]
+// ]
 The three tasks cover several functionalities of the iOS app's communication feature.
 We want to test if students can: